-- Saipa subsidiary joint venture, Renault Pars, launched a new assembly line for the Renault Sandero in September 2015. - Aiming for production of 10,000 Sanderos by end of March 2016. - The company started production of Volvo trucks in 2015 through Saipa Diesel. - Unconfirmed reports suggest Renault is interested in buying a minority stake in Renault Pars facilities and infrastructure.
+- Saipa subsidiary joint venture, Renault Pars, launched a new assembly line for the Renault Sandero in September 2015. - Saipa signed a joint venture agreement with Groupe PSA to produce Citroën models domestically. - The company started production of Volvo trucks in 2015 through Saipa Diesel. - Unconfirmed reports suggest Renault is interested in buying a minority stake in Renault Pars facilities and infrastructure.